Pennsylvania Railroad 5550

-Pennsylvania Railroad 5550 is a mainline duplex drive steam locomotive under construction in the United States.
-With an estimated completion by 2030, the locomotive will become the 53rd example of the Pennsylvania Railroad's T1 steam locomotive class and the only operational locomotive of its type, as well as the largest steam locomotive built in the United States since 1952.
-The estimated cost of PRR 5550 was originally $10 million, but an updated projected cost of $7 million was released with the acquisition of an existing long-haul tender from the Western New York Railway Historical Society in August 2017.
+Pennsylvania Railroad 5550, named Dave Fink, is a mainline duplex drive steam locomotive under construction in the United States.
+With an estimated completion by 2030, the locomotive will become the 53rd example of the Pennsylvania Railroad's T1 steam locomotive class and the only operational locomotive of its type, as well as the largest steam locomotive built in the United States since 1952 and the only existant duplex locomotive in the world.
+The estimated cost of PRR 5550 Dave Fink was originally $10 million, but an updated projected cost of $7 million was released with the acquisition of an existing long-haul tender from the Western New York Railway Historical Society in August 2017.
 Construction began in 2014 with the casting of the locomotive's keystone-shaped number plate.
-As of October 2025 the locomotive was 53% complete.
+As of May 2026 the locomotive is 65.4% complete.
+The T1 Trust, the nonprofit constructing the locomotive, has so far completed all 8 driving wheels as well as the boiler, cab, keystone, frame and the cylinders.

 Introduction

 The original T1 class

 PRR #6110, one of two prototypes of the T1 class built for the Pennsylvania Railroad in 1942.
 The 50 production locomotives entered service in 1945 and 1946.

 The Pennsylvania Railroad class T1 class steam locomotive was a unique and controversial class of locomotives.
 This was due to its unusual duplex drive 4-4-4-4 wheel arrangement, its use of the Franklin Type A oscillating-cam poppet valve, and its characteristic streamlining conceived by renowned industrial designer Raymond Loewy.
 The T1 was also the only class of Pennsylvania duplex able to travel the railroad's entire network and the first production series locomotive designed to use the poppet valve.
 The two prototype T1 locomotives were constructed in 1942 by the Baldwin Locomotive Works, numbered 6110 and 6111 respectively.
 Of the fifty production units, twenty-five (numbered 5500 to 5524) were constructed at the Pennsylvania Railroad's Altoona Works and twenty-five (numbered 5525 to 5549) at Baldwin, for a total of fifty-two T1 class locomotives.
 This made the T1 the most-produced of all the Pennsylvania Railroad's duplex-drive locomotives.

 PRR #5549, a production series T1.
 5549 was the last of the 27 T1s constructed by Baldwin.